Did the Universe Really Start with a ‘Big Bang’ ?

 eloquently put it, the Big Bang theory as it stands has too many unanswered

 questions, and doesn’t really ‘make sense’ overall.
-I suspect I’m not alone in identifying this problem….
+I suspect I’m not alone in grappling with this problem….

 I much prefer an explanation involving a continuous